hashicorp/terraform-provider-consul/docs/resources/acl_token.md

 * `roles` - (Optional) The list of roles attached to the token.
 * `service_identities` - (Optional) The list of service identities that should be applied to the token.
 * `node_identities` - (Optional) The list of node identities that should be applied to the token.
+* `templated_policies` - (Optional) The list of templated policies that should be applied to the token.
 * `local` - (Optional) The flag to set the token local to the current datacenter.
 * `expiration_time` - (Optional) If set this represents the point after which a token should be considered revoked and is eligible for destruction.
 * `namespace` - (Optional, Enterprise Only) The namespace to create the token within.